 3. If you are anywhere in Oregon other than Portland and shipping east (or reverse), then you should prepare a backup contact plan and give yourself extra time if possible to ship your vehicle.

-Remember, Direct Express Auto Transport is the leader when it comes to reliable vehicle shipping quotes because our innovative calculator factors in so many variables.
-To learn more about the vehicle shipping business please go here.
+Remember, Direct Express Auto Transport is the leader when it comes to reliable Oregon Car Transport quotes because our innovative calculator factors in so many variables.
+You can visit Direct Express Auto Transport to fill out a simple form and get a free car shipping quote.
+We make it easy to book your vehicle shipment online.
 Or call us at 800-600-3750 to speak with our very friendly and helpful customer service staff.

 Oregon Auto Transport